SQL Cheat Sheet with Commands & Description (2026)

 Command Description

 SELECT statements...
-WHERE fieldname REGEXP pattern; basic syntax of Regular Expression
+WHERE fieldname REGEXP 'pattern'; Basic syntax of a regular expression match

 Regular expression Metacharacters